Skip to main content

 How to Test Your Code in an Interview

-By Alex Chen, Founder, InterviewChamp.AI · Last updated
+By Sam K., Founder, InterviewChamp.AI · Last updated

 How do you test your code in a coding interview?

-Trace 1 — The original example.
-Walk through the prompt's example, line by line, with values.
+1. Trace the original example.
+Walk the prompt's example, line by line, with values.
 "Input is [2,7,11,15], target is 9.
 First iteration: i=0, num=2, complement=7.
-Hash map is empty, so we add 2 -> 0 and move on.
+Hash map is empty, so we add 2 -> 0.
 Second iteration: i=1, num=7, complement=2.
 We find 2 in the map at index 0.
 Return [0, 1]."
-If your code matches the expected output, that's confirmation — not proof.
+If your code matches the expected output, that's confirmation, not proof.

-Trace 3 — An adversarial case.
+3. Trace an adversarial case.
 This is the one most candidates skip.
 Pick the input most likely to break your solution.
 For a hash-map approach, that's an input with duplicates that need both indices.
 For a two-pointer approach, it's an input where the pointers should cross.
-For a recursive approach, it's the input that hits the deepest recursion (often degenerate or sorted-descending).
+For a recursive approach, it's the input that hits the deepest recursion, often degenerate or sorted-descending.
 The adversarial case is where the bug almost always hides.

 How to trace out loud without losing the thread